 Alternative business classifications for villa rental in Bali

-There are also alternative business classifications if your property does not have the IMB with the function “villa.”
+There are also alternative business classifications if your property does not have an IMB with the function “villa.”

 Hospitality management consultation

 You can use the hospitality management consultation classification for managing accommodation businesses.
-It allows 100% foreign ownership and includes activities of tourism consultants, such as:
+It allows 100% foreign ownership.
+This includes activities such as:

 - Provision of views